Chris Wilson Logo

 Monitoring & Evaluation

-Identify assessment and evaluation mechanisms Prepare a report annually and at end of project with the use of third party evaluators
+Identify assessment and evaluation mechanisms Prepare at minimum a report annually and at end of project and, if possible, using of third party evaluators

 Evaluate the continued need for collective action -- is the project still needed, can it be done by others, should it be done by others, can we afford it, can it be spun off?

-Based on Garratt's model of a learning board, this can be summarized into a Learning Model of Partnership Governance as depicted below:
+Based on Garratt's model of a learning board, the above can be summarized into a Learning Model of Partnership Governance as depicted below:

 CC_Governance_Model